Pa. Department of Health reports latest coronavirus cases for Tuesday

 Federal data representing all 67 counties:

-- According to the CDC, as of Tuesday morning, June 15, Pennsylvania has administered first doses of vaccine to 60.9% of its entire population, and the state ranks 9th among all 50 states for first doses administered by percentage of population.
+- According to the CDC, as of Monday, June 21, Pennsylvania has administered first doses of vaccine to 61.9% of its entire population, and the state ranks 8th among all 50 states for first doses administered by percentage of population.

-- According to the CDC, as of Tuesday morning, June 15, 57.5% of Pennsylvanians age 18 and older are fully vaccinated while 73.6% have received their first dose.
+- According to the CDC, as of Monday, June 21, 59% of Pennsylvanians age 18 and older are fully vaccinated while 74.5% have received their first dose.

-- According to the CDC, as of Tuesday morning, June 15 Pennsylvania ranks 5th among all 50 states for total doses administered.
+- According to the CDC, as of Monday, June 21, Pennsylvania ranks 5th among all 50 states for total doses administered.

 Statewide data representing the 66 counties within the Department of Health’s vaccine jurisdiction: